The Interplay of Pauli Repulsion, Electrostatics, and Field Inhomogeneity for Blueshifting and Redshifting Vibrational Probe Molecules: Results

 The results in Figure \ref{fig:fig3} show some commonalities and some differences in how the probes respond to electric fields.
 All probes that exhibit overall redshifting in hydrogen bonding environments (a-d) are similar in that they redshift in a homogeneous field which is further reinforced due to field inhomogeneity.
 The degree of shifting due to field inhomogeneity does vary for different probes, with (CH$_3$)$_2$CO experiencing a weaker redshift than the other probes, but the sign of the shift is consistent.
 The results in Figure \ref{fig:fig3}(a-d) provide a natural explanation for the electrostatics component computed from ALMO-EDA: all have large, negative electrostatics components because the redshift in a homogeneous field is further reinforced by field inhomogeneity.

 The behavior of the overall blueshifting probes (e-h) is less consistent.
-F$_3$CH and benzene blueshift in a homogeneous field but the blueshift becomes weaker and ultimately it redshifts as field inhomogeneity increases.
-Conversely, CH$_3$CN redshifts in a homogeneous field but now the redshift weakens until it blueshifts under the strongest field inhomogeneity.
+F$_3$CH and benzene blueshift in a homogeneous field, but the blueshift becomes weaker and ultimately turns into a redshift as field inhomogeneity increases.
+Conversely, CH$_3$CN redshifts in a homogeneous field, but the redshift weakens until it turns into a blueshift under the strongest field inhomogeneity.
 Finally, CH$_3$NC blueshifts in a homogeneous field and further blueshifts as the field grows more inhomogeneous.
 These results are reconciled with ALMO-EDA by the fact that they all have weaker electrostatics components compared to the redshifting probes.
 The smaller electrostatics component for CH$_3$CN relative to F$_3$CH agrees with the smaller scale of the frequency shift observed for CH$_3$CN for point charges closer than 3 \AA.
 When both a homogeneous field and field inhomogeneity induce blueshifting, as with CH$_3$NC, the electrostatics component itself is blueshifting as seen in Figure \ref{fig:fig2}.
-As expected, the probe frequencies also depend upon whether their bond dipole is aligned or anti-aligned with an electric field, respectively, as seen in Supplementary Figure S1.
+As expected, the probe frequencies also depend upon whether their bond dipole is aligned or anti-aligned with an electric field as seen in Supplementary Figure S1.
+We also note that the equilibrium bond length changes with the electric field in a manner inverse to the frequency, as shown in Figure S2, and that the trends shown in Figure 3 are unaffected by anharmonicity, as shown in Figure S3.

 Of course, the point charge model is simpler than actual intermolecular environments.
-Nonetheless, the observed qualitative agreement indicates that it captures the probes' response to field inhomogeneity in manner similar to real H-bonding environments.
+Nonetheless, the observed qualitative agreement indicates that it captures the probes' response to field inhomogeneity in a manner similar to real H-bond environments.
 To test a different charge distribution, we also examined the response of these same probes to the fields generated by point dipoles, whose fields are significantly more inhomogeneous than those of point charges at the same distance from the probe.
-As shown in Supplementary Figure S2, the molecules respond similarly to the fields generated by dipoles and to those generated by point charges.
+As shown in Supplementary Figure S4, the molecules respond similarly to the fields generated by dipoles and to those generated by point charges.
 The shift due to field inhomogeneity is larger than with point charges, which is consistent with the increase in field inhomogeneity.